thedoggybrad/simple_web_homepage/README.md

 6.)
 Press `Save`<br>
 7.)
 Go to `about:preferences#home` and configure your homepage to use your new tab page.<br>
 8.)
 Enjoy!

+### For Edgescape Navigator 2.0 onwards
+No action is needed.
+This is the default homepage of the said web browser.

 ### For Other Web Browsers
 Please refer to your web browser's guide on how to change your web browser's homepage/new tab page into:<br>